dan-fedramp/docs/markdown/FRMR.LOW.combined.md

 **These requirements apply ONLY to _significant changes_ of type _transformative_.**

 #### FRR-SCN-TF-01
+_Applies to:_ Low, Moderate, High

 > Providers SHOULD engage a third-party assessor to review the scope and impact of the planned change before starting _transformative_ changes if human validation is necessary.
 This review SHOULD be limited to security decisions that require human validation.
 Providers MUST document this decision and justification.

 #### FRR-SCN-TF-02
+_Applies to:_ Low, Moderate, High

 > Providers MUST notify all necessary parties of initial plans for _transformative_ changes at least 30 business days before starting _transformative_ changes.

 #### FRR-SCN-TF-03
+_Applies to:_ Low, Moderate, High

 > Providers MUST notify all necessary parties of final plans for _transformative_ changes at least 10 business days before starting _transformative_ changes.

 #### FRR-SCN-TF-04
+_Applies to:_ Low, Moderate, High

 > Providers MUST notify all necessary parties within 5 business days after finishing _transformative_ changes, also including the following information:
 > 1. Updates to all previously sent information

 #### FRR-SCN-TF-05
+_Applies to:_ Low, Moderate, High

 > Providers MUST notify all necessary parties within 5 business days after completing the verification, assessment, and/or validation of _transformative_ changes, also including the following information:
 > 1. Updates to all previously sent information